Plan ADOP

-Plan ADOP (Plan ADO Paralímpico) is designed to assist elite disability sportspeople in Spain to prepare for the Paralympic Games.
+Plan ADOP (Plan ADO Paralímpico) is designed to assist elite disabled sportspeople in Spain to prepare for the Paralympic Games.
 Created in 2005, it has supported sportspeople competing at the 2006 Winter Paralympics, 2008 Summer Paralympics, 2010 Winter Paralympics and 2012 Summer Paralympics.
 Sponsors have included Santa Lucia Seguros and Iberdrola.

 Purpose

-Plan ADOP is designed to assist elite disability sportspeople in Spain prepare for the Paralympic Games.
+Plan ADOP is designed to assist elite disabled sportspeople in Spain prepare for the Paralympic Games.

 Selection criteria prior to 2008 was based on results performance.
 If you failed to perform, your scholarship was not renewed or you would not be in consideration for a new scholarship.